-Individuals temporarily absent from the household, either because they were in another private household or in a collective household (e.g. hospital, elderly house, etc.) will be considered as household members and will be registered in the questionnaire.
+Individuals temporarily absent from the household, either because they were in another private household or in a collective household (e.g. hospital, elderly house, etc.) are considered as household members and are registered in the questionnaire.

 4.5 Statistical unit